axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 * ↗️ UPDATE: font-awesome -> 6.6.0
 * ↗️ UPDATE: Medoo -> 2.1.12
 * ↗️ UPDATE: Show additional text after update: reload browser, link to changelog

-#### 2024-09-16: v0.167

-* 🟢 ADDED: Vietnamese translation was contributed by [[https://github.com/saosangmo|saosangmo]].
-Thanks a lot!
-He was added as contributor.
-* ↗️ UPDATE: AhCrawler runs on PHP 8+ only: All classes were updated to use typed variables.
-Arrays were rewritten to short array syntax
-* ↗️ UPDATE: My own external classes were moved to vendor subdir
-* ↗️ UPDATE: The updater detects a developer branch and shows a warning
-* ↗️ UPDATE: main.css and default skin were updated to simplify creation light skins (coming in next release)
-* ↗️ UPDATE: missing translated items will show the english version added by "(en)"